What to see in Malta: 20 things not to miss

 Or we find more traditional dishes both from the sea and from the land, for example:

-• Fenkata – Rabbit stewed in the Maltese way.
+• Fenkata – Rabbit stewed the Maltese way.
 Yes, the rabbit is the animal of this island!

-• Gbejna – traditional cheese made from sheep’s milk
+• Gbejna– traditional cheese made from sheep’s milk

-• Ravjul – ricotta and parsley ravioli served with a tomato sauce
+• Ravjul– ricotta and parsley ravioli served with a tomato sauce.

 Where to Sleep in Malta

-Here there are 2 different lines of thought, those who prefer to sleep in central places like Sliema and San Julian and those who prefer to choose small villages.
-If you decide to opt for the tourist areas you will find comfortable hotels both in Sliema and San Julian, I personally advise against sleeping in Valletta because after a certain hour it is rather dead and above all it is unnecessarily expensive.
+If you decide to opt for the tourist areas you will find comfortable hotels in both Sliema and San Julian, personally I would advise against sleeping in Valletta because after a certain hour it is rather dead and above all it is unnecessarily expensive.

-The Kiostro a typical Farmhouse in Malta where you can sleep
+The Kiostro a typical farmhouse in Malta where you can sleep

 Booking.com

-(Visitato 6,223 volte.
-Solo oggi ci sono state 27 visite a questo articolo)
+(Visitato 7,499 volte.
+Solo oggi ci sono state 2 visite a questo articolo)

 Articoli di viaggio correlati